BU-ISCIII/iskylims/README.md

 iSkyLIMS should be installed on the "/opt" directory.

 You will need sudo privileges for installing dependencies.
-In order to handle different installation responsibilities inside the organization, where you may not be the person with root privileges, our instalation script has these options in ```--install``` parameter:
+The same `install.sh` script now orchestrates both dependency preparation and the application deployment, so you can mix and match what you need through the `--install` parameter:

-- dep: to install the software packages as well as python packages inside the virtual environment.
-Root is needed.
+- `dep`: installs system packages plus Python requirements inside the virtual environment.
+Requires root/sudo.
-- app: to install only the iSkyLIMS application software without need of being root.
+- `app`: copies the iSkyLIMS code, updates settings, runs migrations and collectstatic.
+Does not require root.
-- full: if you directly have root permissions you can install both deps and app at the same time with this option.
+- `full`: performs both steps sequentially for you.

-Execute one of the following commands in a linux terminal to install, according as above description.
+Execute one of the following commands in a linux terminal, depending on the stage you want to run:

 ```bash
 # to install only software packages dependences